Sanford alumni serve in a variety of ways.

 As an MPP recruiting fair representative, you will attend an in-person recruiting fair in select cities to speak one-on-one with prospective students.
 The typical duration for this event would be 2-3 hours.
 You will receive information on the program from Jessica Pan, Director of MPP Admissions & Scholarship.
 These events occur typically from September – November.

 If you are interested in hosting an employer site visit, you would connect Jessica Pan, Director of MPP Admissions and Scholarship with your employer to help us coordinate a recruiting site visit.
 We would also need your assistance in booking a room on-site and helping with outreach to potential colleagues who should attend.

 An MPP Admissions Ambassador works closely with Jessica Pan, Director of MPP Admissions & Scholarship to serve as a resource to prospective and admitted Sanford students by hosting online chats, phone conversations, email exchanges, coffee chats and attending open houses for admitted students in late March or early April.
 The pre-open house mixer occurs on Thursday evening (often at Tyler’s Taproom) and the post-open house mixer occurs on Friday evening (typically at Fullsteam Brewery).

 Duke Reader MPP Project Volunteer

 Sanford MPP Project students need a pool of experienced alumni who are willing to spend a few hours over the course of a semester helping Sanford students develop their writing skills.
 Volunteers offer MPP students the opportunity to get feedback on their writing from an experienced Duke alum who has the background and expertise to serve as an authentic member of the target audience for the writing.
 Interested in being a reader?
-Find out more here.
+Find out more about becoming a reader here.